-The Master of Science in Assistive Technology Engineering (ATE) prepares computer scientists and engineers for rewarding careers in the creation and production of intelligent devices and software for use not only by the aging and those with special needs, but also the general public.
+The Master of Science in Assistive Technology Engineering (ATE) prepares computer scientists and engineers for rewarding careers in the creation and production of intelligent devices and software for use by the aged, those with special needs and the general public.

-By current estimates, more than 4,000 assistive technologies have been designed for the nation's rapidly growing senior-citizen and disabled populations while advances in microelectronics are making many familiar assistive devices increasingly "smart."
+By current estimates, more than 4,000 assistive technologies have been designed for the nation's rapidly growing populations of senior citizens and persons with disabilities.
+Advances in microelectronics are making many familiar assistive devices increasingly "smart."